-Big Move Action Timeframe Lead Collaborate Advocate CREATE LEGIBLE NORTH-SOUTH JOURNEY(S), INCLUDING AN 'ACADEMIC CORRIDOR' 1 Harness the Memorandum of Understanding (MoU)between City of Newcastle (CN) and the University of Newcastle (UoN) to improve connections between the Cultural Precinct and the University of Newcastle's City Campus.
-Medium \bigcirc 2 Investigate ideas to create a gateway to the precinct at Honeysuckle.
+Big Move Action Timeframe Lead Collaborate Advocate CREATE LEGIBLE NORTH-SOUTH 1 Harness the Memorandum of Understanding (MoU)between City of Newcastle (CN) and the University of Newcastle (UoN) to improve connections between the Cultural Precinct and the University of Newcastle's City Campus.
+Medium $\bigcirc$ JOURNEY(S), Including an 'Academic corridor' 2 Investigate ideas to create a gateway to the precinct at Honeysuckle.
 This could include electronic signage, illuminations, and/or additional public art.
-Medium \bigcirc THAT CONNECTS THE CULTURAL PRECINCT 3 Explore funding opportunities for temporary, architecturally designed structures to provide coverage along the north-south axis.
-Medium \odot AND UNIVERSITY OF NEWCASTLE'S CITY CAMPUS.
-4 Improve north-south permeability by working with University of Newcastle to improve connections between their City Campus and the Cultural Precinct.
-Long \bigcirc 5 Begin discussions with the University of Newcastle to explore the idea of an 'Academic Corridor' connecting Civic Park/Alumni House with other parts of the University's City Campus and Honeysuckle.
-Short \odot 6 Identify opportunities to improve and expand public art in and around Christie Street.
-Short \bigcirc 7 Consider a master plan for Civic Park that improves shading on the eastern side (Darby Street).
-Short \bigcirc 8 Activate the eastern edge of Darby Street (between Laman and King Streets).
+Medium $\bigcirc$ THAT CONNECTS THE CULTURAL PRECINCT 3 Explore funding opportunities for temporary, architecturally designed structures to provide coverage along the north-south axis.
+Medium $\bigcirc$ AND UNIVERSITY OF Newcastle's City 4 Improve north-south permeability by working with University of Newcastle to improve connections between their City Campus and the Cultural Precinct.
+Long $\bigcirc$ CAMPUS.
+5 Begin discussions with the University of Newcastle to explore the idea of an 'Academic Corridor' connecting Civic Park/Alumni House with other parts of the University's City Campus and Honeysuckle.
+Short $\bigcirc$ 6 Identify opportunities to improve and expand public art in and around Christie Street.
+Short $\bigcirc$ 7 Consider a master plan for Civic Park that improves shading on the eastern side (Darby Street).
+Short $\bigcirc$ 8 Activate the eastern edge of Darby Street (between Laman and King Streets).
 This could include projections, public art, and/or illuminated street furniture.
-Short \bigcirc 9 Work with the RSL to improve visibility of Newcastle Art Gallery, which is currently obscured by the Civic Park Memorial Grove.
-Short \odot
+Short $\bigcirc$ 9 Work with the RSL to improve visibility of Newcastle Art Gallery, which is currently obscured by the Civic Park Memorial Grove.
+Short $\bigcirc$

 Big Move Action Timeframe Lead Collaborate Advocate CREATE A LEGIBLE EAST-WEST JOURNEY THROUGH PUBLIC ART, LIGHTING AND WAYFINDING.
 1 Consider view corridors to and from orientation points such as City Hall clocktower, St Andrews church, and NUspace.
-Medium \odot 2 Enable events, installations, and activations to easily bump-in and out at key sites along the east-west axis.
-Short \odot WAIT INDING.
-3 Enable permanent and/or temporary projections and installations along the 'King Street Wall' (between Darby and Crown Streets).
-Short \bigcirc 4 Invest in public domain, open space, and wayfinding to strengthen the corridor between Perkins and Auckland Streets via King Street.
-Long \bigcirc 5 Investigate potential closure of Crown Street.
-Medium \bigcirc 6 Work with local businesses to better align their operations and trading hours with those of the cultural institutions.
-Short \bigcirc 7 Investigate funding opportunities to incentivise neon signage on properties along Perkins and King Streets.
-Medium \bigcirc 8 Create an arrival point to the precinct at the Boat Harbour site.
-Long \bigcirc
+Medium $\bigcirc$ 2 Enable events, installations, and activations to easily bump-in and out at key sites along the east-west axis.
+Short $\bigcirc$ 3 Enable permanent and/or temporary projectionsand installations along the 'King Street Wall' (between Darby and Crown Streets).
+Short $\bigcirc$ 4 Invest in public domain, open space, and wayfinding to strengthen the corridor between Perkins and Auckland Streets via King Street.
+Long $\bigcirc$ 5 Investigate potential closure of Crown Street.
+Medium $\bigcirc$ 6 Work with local businesses to better align their operations and trading hours with those of the cultural institutions.
+Short $\odot$ 7 Investigate funding opportunities to incentivise neon signage on properties along Perkins and King Streets.
+Medium $\bigcirc$ 8 Create an arrival point to the precinct at the Boat Harbour site.
+Long $\bigcirc$

 Big Move Action Timeframe Lead Collaborate Advocate EXPLORE OPPORTUNITIES TO EXPAND AND ENHANCE MUSEUM PARK.
 1 Enable events, installations, and activations to easily bump-in and out at key sites along the north-south axis.
-Medium \odot 2 Improve Museum Park and work with the University to improve connectivity to their City Campus and Honeysuckle.
-Medium \bigcirc 3 Program Museum Park to compliment major exhibitions and events at Newcastle Museum and the Visitor Information Centre.
-Short \odot 4 Investigate opportunities to improve links from Hunter Street towards Honeysuckle.
-Long \bigcirc 5 Investigate removing obstructions to line of sight between Honeysuckle Drive and City Hall.
-Long \odot
+Medium $\bigcirc$ 2 Improve Museum Park and work with the University to improve connectivity to their City Campus and Honeysuckle.
+Medium $\bigcirc$ 3 Program Museum Park to compliment major exhibitions and events at Newcastle Museum and the Visitor Information Centre.
+Short $\bigcirc$ 4 Investigate opportunities to improve links from Hunter Street towards Honeysuckle.
+Long $\bigcirc$ 5 Investigate removing obstructions to line of sight between Honeysuckle Drive and City Hall.
+Long $\bigcirc$